feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, unemployment rate, and main industries."
+#> [1] "Research current economic indicators and situation in Algeria, including GDP growth, key industries, unemployment, and inflation rates."
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, with the economy reliant on hydrocarbons (oil and gas) contributing over 90% of export revenues; unemployment remains high at approximately 12-14%, especially among youth.
-Key industries include energy, agriculture, mining, and manufacturing sectors."
+#> [1] "As of early 2024, Algeria's GDP growth is around 3-4%, driven by hydrocarbons, agriculture, and manufacturing.
+Key industries include oil and gas, petrochemicals, and agriculture.
+The unemployment rate is about 12-14%, while inflation hovers near 4-5%."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE